 Maybe even Hugo Chavez.

-Um we even uh there's a proposal in this leak, anyway, that we're even going to promise the Iranians that we won't attack them from Iraq, which I found odd because how can we attack from Iraq if we're going to redeploy to Okinawa.
+There's a proposal in this leak anyway that we're even going to promise the Iranians that we won't attack them from Iraq, which I found odd because how can we attack from Iraq if we're going to redeploy to Okinawa?

-But now here at McCain, see, here McCain is clearly putting himself on the opposite side of the fence from the independence from the moderates.
+But now here McCain, see, here McCain is clearly putting himself on the opposite side of the fence from the independents, from the moderates.

 What does that tell you?